Aqaba Petra And The South, Jordan Travel Guide

 The lowest point on Earth, famed for its hypersaline waters that permit effortless floating and its therapeutic mud.

 Jordan's bustling capital city.
-It frequently serves as a main entry or exit point for international travelers.
+It frequently serves as a major entry or exit point for travelers from abroad.

 One of the world's finest preserved Roman provincial towns.
 Its magnificent ruins include temples, theaters, and colonnaded streets.